ClementTsang/bottom/README.md

 - `Esc` to close a dialog window, widget, or exit maximized mode.

-- `Ctrl-r` to reset the screen and reset all collected data.
+- `Ctrl-r` to reset the screen and all collected data.

 - `f` to freeze the screen from updating with new data.
 Press `f` again to unfreeze.
 Note that monitoring will still continue in the background.

-- `Ctrl/Shift`-arrow or `H/J/K/L` to navigate between widgets. **Note that on macOS, some keybindings may collide with existing ones; `H/J/K/L` should work however.**
+- `Ctrl/Shift`-arrow or `H/J/K/L` to navigate between widgets. **Note that on macOS, some keybindings may conflict with existing ones; `H/J/K/L` should work however.**

 - `Up` or `k` and `Down` or `j` scrolls through the list if the widget is a table (Temperature, Disks, Processes).